lightstar/anyjob/README.en.md

 - Adding and deployment of new jobs should be as simple as possible.

-- Maximal flexibility of job starting and executioning, ability to create set of interrelated jobs which will know about each other and act in a coordinated manner.
+- Maximal flexibility of job executioning, ability to create set of interrelated jobs which will know about each other and act in a coordinated manner.

 - Maximal flexibility of observing how jobs are run, arbitrary ways to notify end users about it.

+- Maximal simplicity of job starting and receiving some result using several methods.

 ### Basic principles and concept